hdbeukel/james/README.md

 Documentation
 =============

-For more information and documentation, visit www.jamesframework.org.
+More information and user documentation are provided at www.jamesframework.org.
+Developer documentation is posted on the [wiki](wiki).

 Contact
 =======